-Landing in Osh after three flights and a total of fourteen hours, killing time and drinking coffee in airport cafe’s was a welcome relief.
+Landing in Osh after three flights and a total of fourteen hours, killing time and drinking coffee in airport cafes, was a welcome relief.
 Leaving the airport we were immediately barraged by taxi drivers enthusiastically offering their services.
-Understanding very little of what each other were saying, but mutually agreeing on a price, Jacob and I, along with our bike boxes and industrial, cellophane wrapped pannier bags, were loaded into a vehicle and chauffeured into the city.
+Understanding very little of what each driver was saying and naively unsure of the value of Kygryz Som, we mutually agreed on a price.
+Jacob and I, along with our bike boxes and industrial, cellophane wrapped pannier bags, were loaded into a vehicle and chauffeured into the city.
 En route, the taxi driver, who was perhaps in his early twenties demonstrated exceptional ability in navigating busy roundabouts whilst using his smart phone translator app.
-The niceties of “Welcome to Osh” and “What is your name?” quickly digressed to more uncomfortable topics of “Kyrgyz women like you” and “Uzbek women at good price”.
+The niceties of “Welcome to Osh” and “What is your name?” quickly digressed to more uncomfortable topics of “Kyrgyz women like you” and “Uzbek women at good price!”
 A slight culture shock that took us by surprise.

-Back at the hotel and we had the laborious task of strategically Tetris-packing our panniers, with the additional and potentially excessive 7 kg of dry foods bought from the bazaar.
+Back at the hotel and we had the laborious task of strategically tetris-packing our panniers, with the additional and potentially excessive seven kilograms of dry foods bought from the bazaar.
 It was 01:30 by the time we had finished.
 Setting the alarm for 05:30, we tried to squeeze in some much needed rest.
-With the excitement and anxiety building inside, I struggled to sleep for more than 3 hours, not quite adequate for the endeavour that lay before us.
+With the excitement and anxiety building I struggled to sleep for more than three hours, not quite adequate for the endeavour that lay before us.
 Weary eyed but in typical Luke Woods fashion I jumped out of bed, brewed a fresh coffee and got to it.
 At 06:45 Jacob and I finally put our feet to the pedals.
 Loaded with enough food to feed a football team, we were off into the dawn chorus.